FredrikTheFirst/INF203/README.md

-# Group32PettersenHaugen
+# Oil spill simulation
-####
+#### By Group32

 ### Description:

-This project contains a package which is used to simulate an oil spill.
+This project contains a package which is used to simulate oil spills.
-To use this package to simulate an oil spill you can run the main.py file with the command line.
+The package is created to see how much oil enters into fishinggrounds, and is specifically designed to simulate how much oil has entered into the fishinggrounds by bay City.
+The geometry of lake by bay City is given by the mesh "bay.msh".
+If the file main.py is used to run the simulation the results will be stored in a folder which itself is stored in the folder results (If results doesn't exist the folder will be genereted).